Experience Rhodes

 -Sidari Canal d’Amour Beach in Corfu: Quite possibly the most tourist-filled area in all of Corfu, Sidari hosts the one-of-a-kind Canal d’Amour Beach (translated into Channel of Love).
 Reminding visitors of a lunar landscape, Canal d’Amour is a unique bay area surrounded by large cliffs.
 It features crystal-clear waters, coarse sand along its shoreline, a shallow seabed, and a plethora of awe-inspiring narrow caverns and water caves!

 -Glyfada Beach in Corfu: Glyfada is a Blue-Flag seashore surrounded by large, beautiful mountains.
 The beach showcases fine golden sand, clear blue waters, and quite a shallow seabed!
-Starting off as a quiet shore, Glyfada Beach evolved into a crowded, cosmopolitan beach destination through the years, making it ideal for young adults and for partying purposes!
+Starting off as a quiet shore, Glyfada Beach evolved into a crowded, cosmopolitan beach destination through the years, making it ideal for young adults and for partying purposes

-Getting to Heraklion
+Getting to Corfu

 By Ferry